-We have audited the consolidated financial statements of CenterPoint Energy Resources Corp. and subsidiaries (the "Company", an indirect wholly owned subsidiary of CenterPoint Energy, Inc.) as of December 31, 2010 and 2009, and for each of the three years in the period ended December 31, 2010, and have issued our report thereon dated March 11, 2011; such report is included elsewhere in this Form 10-K. Our audits also included the consolidated financial statement schedule of the Company listed in the index at Item 15(a)(2).
-This consolidated financial statement schedule is the responsibility of the Company's management.
+We have audited the consolidated financial statements of CenterPoint Energy Resources Corp. and subsidiaries (the "Company", an indirect wholly owned subsidiary of CenterPoint Energy, Inc.) as of December 31, 2011 and 2010, and for each of the three years in the period ended December 31, 2011, and have issued our reports thereon dated March 13, 2012; such report is included elsewhere in this Form 10-K. Our audits also included the financial statement schedule of the Company listed in the index at Item 15(a)(2).
+This financial statement schedule is the responsibility of the Company's management.
 Our responsibility is to express an opinion based on our audits.
-In our opinion, such consolidated financial statement schedule, when considered in relation to the basic consolidated financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.
+In our opinion, such financial statement schedule, when considered in relation to the basic consolidated financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.